davidde/ethblox/LEARNING.md

           cacheKey = await staticGenerationStore.incrementalCache.fetchCacheKey(fetchUrl, isRequestInput ? input : init);
       } catch (err) {
           console.error(`Failed to generate cache key for`, input);
-          // We put in an extra error log here: console.error(err);
+          // We put in an extra error log here, to verify this is the file: console.error(err);
       }
   }
   ```
-  Then, we need to restart the dev server: `npm run dev`, and we get the following error log:
+  After restarting the dev server with `npm run dev`, we get the following error log:
   ```
   Failed to generate cache key for https://eth-mainnet.g.alchemy.com/v2/[ALCHEMY_API_KEY]
   TypeError: formData.getAll is not a function